vtrifonov/google-adwords-node/readme.md

 [![NPM Downloads][downloads-image]][downloads-url]
 ![LICENSE][license-image]

-This is a fork of [nodejs-google-adwords](https://github.com/mrdulin/nodejs-google-adwords)
+This is a fork of [nodejs-google-adwords](https://github.com/mrdulin/nodejs-google-adwords).

+Special thanks to [mrdulin](https://github.com/mrdulin) for the great work!

 Google Ads API Client Library for Node.js.
 This library is developed for Google Adwords SOAP + WSDL API (v201809).